lyft/scoop/README.md

 }
 ```

-The big difference from Android fragments and activities is that in Scoop we don't keep the view controller alive after it was detached.
-Whenever you move to a new screen the view controller detaches and disposes together with the view.
+The big difference from Android fragments and activities is that in Scoop we don't keep the `ViewController` in memory after it was detached.
+Whenever you move to a new `Screen` the `ViewController` detaches and is disposed together with the view.

 Scoops
 =======

 Scoop's namesake is the word "scope".
-You can think of app scopes as icecream scoops: going deeper in the navigation stack is an extra scoop on the top with another flavour.
+You can think of app scopes as ice cream scoops: going deeper in the navigation stack is an extra scoop on the top with another flavor.

 Primary purpose of scoops is providing access to named services.
 When you create a scoop you have to specify its parent (except root) and services.